 Stable health is critical to a homeless person’s ability to achieve goals of housing and employment.
 Medical and psychiatric services are provided to shelter guests through the clinic at the Sumner Men’s Shelter, and health services are also offered through a partnership with the Kalihi-Palama Health Center at the Kaaahi Women’s & Family Shelter.
 We also offer a street medicine program to reach unsheltered homeless people in need.

 When clients are ready for housing, we are ready to help.
 Services include: connecting people with financial support for rent, deposit, or utilities; securing household items and furnishings; and matching tenants with landlords.
-Programs include: Housing First, Homeless Prevention, Rapid Rehousing, Temporary Assistance for Needy Families (TANF), and more.
+Programs include: Housing First, Homeless Prevention, Rapid Rehousing, and more.

 Breaking the cycle of homelessness means focusing on the needs of parents and their children.
 That’s why we offer after school tutoring, activities, and school holiday break programming for kids along with financial literacy, parenting, and educational courses for the parents.
 We also offer childcare while parents are job searching or meeting with their Case Managers.